kachna/APIFier-Meteor/docs/_posts/2017-01-14-easy-crawler-using-APIFier.md

 More about injecting jQuery to page on [StackOverflow](http://stackoverflow.com/questions/26573076/how-to-inject-jquery-to-any-webpage).
 There are also Chrome extension to inject jQuery to page.

-Now you have all offers on page.
+Now you have all offers on page so you can walk them one by one.
 The next step is to find name and price.
 Price is easy.
 It is strong tag with class price.
 The selector will be:

     strong.price